Would you like to earn free PDUs?

 Listen to the People and Projects Podcast!

 I recently ran into a guy who had worked diligently to get his PMP certification, only to lose it 3 years later because he didn't get the required continuing education PDUs.
-The truth is getting 60 PDUs can be a challenge.
-How about getting your PDUs for free?
+The truth is getting 60 PDUs can be a challenge, especially if you start late in the cycle.

-Listening to the People and Projects Podcast allows you to claim Education PDU's.
+Listening to the People and Projects Podcast allows you to earn your PDUs for free!
 With the latest updates to the PDU structure, there's no longer a limit of only 30 of these type of PDUs in every 3 year certification cycle!
 Just listen, learn, and earn those PDUs!

 How Does it Work?

 Each PDU represents 60 minutes of learning.
 For podcasts that are under an hour, just listen to a couple on the same topic and consolidate them.
 For example, two half-hour podcast episodes on communications issues can be consolidated into one PDU for Project Communications Management.

 Every PMP is subject to audit during the PDU submission process and you may have to show exactly how you earned all your PDU's.
 PMI reserves the right to reject some or all of the PDU's that you claim.
 Because of that, it's best to keep a log of the episodes that you listen to.

 Here's a simple spreadsheet you can download to use for tracking your podcast listening: